Season of Birth Control

-It obviously hasn’t arrived yet but I know the coup d’état came will come on Christmas morning.
+It obviously hasn’t arrived yet but I know the coup d’état will come on Christmas morning.

 Not just the kiddo’s

-The house will be filled with a lot of running around, stress/tension and of course, I am only talking about the parents.
-The screamers will be strung out on hot cocoa and candy canes, running around with dangerous new toys and complaining about the lack of batteries for their new Fidget spinner or finger monkey doll.
+The house will be filled with a lot of running around, stress and tension.
+Of course, I am only talking about the parents.
+The screamers will be strung out on hot cocoa and candy canes, running around with dangerous new toys.
+All the while complaining about the lack of batteries for their new Fidget spinner or finger monkey doll.

 Gift wrap will be thrown everywhere.
-The short attention spans are too simple-minded to keep presents and gift tags together, so forget about any thank you letters being sent out.
-Maybe it is better off.
-I don’t want to receive the same cut and pasted thank you email or text that will be forwarded to every gift giver.
+The short attention spans are too simple-minded to keep presents and gift tags together.
+This means that you can forget about any thank you letters being sent out.
+Maybe it is better.
+Who wants to receive the same cut and-pasted thank you email or text that was forwarded to every other gift giver?
 I have finally connected the dots because if I am lucky, I might receive a generic text/email after I interview a candidate.
 The hiring managers that receive these emails are ecstatic with these meager scraps of a thank you until they compare notes and find out the other 4 interviewers on the panel received the exact same copy.

 Yes, the Holiday season is a season to be thankful.
 Job application anyone?